Have you noticed that some of the greatest entrepreneurs and most successful people of all times were voracious readers?

 Research by Tom Corley, the author of Rich Habits shows that 85% of successful people read two or more educational or self-improvement books every month.

-When you read a copywriting book, you’re gaining valuable insight.
+When you read copywriting books, you’re gaining valuable insight.
 It’s like going behind the scene of the greatest minds and jumping the line right to the top.

 Caples was one of the greatest copywriters and Admen of the 20th century.